danyeaw/advent-of-code-python/solutions/year_2024/day_06/README.md

 Now we need to keep track of both the locations visited and the direction when visiting each location.
 If we find a duplicate, then we know we are in a loop and can add this position to the number of possible obstructions.

+Additionally, we only need to try to add an obstruction to points on the path from part 1.